 - Tap on the Users button and select the user you wish to remove.

-- At the bottom of the screen, there will be a “Remove User” button ready for you to push.
+- There will be a “Remove User” button ready for you to push at the bottom of the screen.
 They will now be taken off of your account forever.

-As you continue to add more shared users to your Ring account, there will be more devices that are connected to your account as well.
+As you continue to add more shared users to your Ring account, there will be more connected personal devices to your account.
 Even if you were to give someone full access to your account, they still must use their own device to access it.

-Some shared users may have a tablet and a smartphone connected to your Ring account while the owner will have all of their smart devices connected to their Ring account.
+Some Ring shared users may have a tablet and a smartphone connected to your account, while the owner will have all of their smart devices connected to their account.
 There are no limits to how many devices can be connected to one Ring account.